Have Questions?

 601-373-1533 x2

-Center for Independent Learning has been offering addiction rehab to individuals who reside in Byram, MS. and who are fighting with drug and alcohol use issues.
+Center for Independent Learning has been offering addiction rehab to individuals who reside in Byram and who are fighting with drug and alcohol use issues.
 As such, Center for Independent Learning offers a variety of services including cognitive/behavior therapy, group therapy, dialectical behavior therapy, brief intervention approach, substance abuse counseling approach, motivational interviewing and others applying its unique philosophy of evidence based approaches to addiction recovery and treatment.

 This facility also thinks that the best results for clients are gotten from individualized services.
 To this end, it has been specializing in a wide variety of personalized treatments like residential beds for client's children, suicide prevention services, transgender or (LGBT) clients, treatment for spanish-speaking clients, persons with serious mental illness, co-occurring mental and substance abuse disorders and more.
 In the same way, this drug and alcohol rehab facility provides these treatments in the following settings - long term rehab centers, intensive outpatient treatment, short term drug and alcohol rehab centers, inpatient drug and alcohol rehab facilities, outpatient detox centers and more.